Caring For Your Hardwood Floors

 High heel shoes can be disastrous to your floor especially if they have lost their protective cap thus exposing the fastening nail.
 Did you know heels that have lost their protective cap will exert over 8,000 pounds per square inch of pressure in a floor!
 That’s high enough to damage hardened concrete.

 In some cases, even high heels in good repair can cause damage to your wood floors.
-After the New Year I was in a customer’s home and she was perplexed by numerous small dents on her wood floors.
-Turns out they occurred after a holiday gathering.
+One year after New Year’s I was in a customer’s home and she was perplexed by numerous small dents on her wood floors.
+Turns out they occurred from high heels after a holiday gathering.

 It goes without saying, any baseball, soccer or other sport cleat or metal spike footwear should never be worn on your hardwood floors.

 The first step in caring for your wood floors is to clean up any elements tracked in from the great outdoors.
-After the floors have been cleared of dirt and debris using a vacuum or broom the floor is ready to be washed.
+After the floors have been cleared of dirt and debris using a vacuum or broom the floor is ready to be cleaned.
 I recommend using the Bona Wood Floor Cleaner (Not Polish).
 To clean your floor it is as simple as spray and wipe with the mop.
 If you have tough spots you may need to use elbow grease or get down on your hands and knees to scrub the dirt or grime.
+To learn more about products and cleaning your hardwood floors click here.

 Mats are more than a welcoming for your guests, they are another layer of protection to keep your hardwood floors luster.
 Use walk off mats at the exterior doors and interior to help prevent sand and grit from being tracked onto your hardwood floors.
 Be sure your interior mats do not have rubber, foam or plastic backing which can adhere, discolor or scratch your wood floor.
 The backs of area rugs should be smooth.

-If your floors have seen better days, call your wood flooring professional to either buff and coat or refinish your hardwood floors.
+If your floors have seen better days, call your wood flooring professional to either buff and coat/maintenance coating or a refinishing of your hardwood floors.